tadamick/universal-u-sysml-v2/README.md

 **Abstract**

-This paper argues that higher education information technology deployments — and student information system implementations in particular — exhibit the structural characteristics that make Model-Based Systems Engineering the appropriate specification discipline: high interface complexity, multi-vendor distributed delivery, and long asset lifecycles.
-Drawing on a century of manufacturing evolution from River Rouge to the Airbus A350 program, it situates Model-Based Systems Engineering (MBSE) not as a replacement for Waterfall or Agile practices but as a missing complementary layer.
+This paper argues that higher education information technology deployments — and student information system implementations in particular — exhibit the structural characteristics that make Model-Based Systems Engineering (MBSE) the appropriate specification discipline: high interface complexity, multi-vendor distributed delivery, and long asset lifecycles.
+Drawing on a century of manufacturing evolution from River Rouge to the Airbus A350 program, it situates MBSE not as a replacement for Waterfall or Agile practices but as a missing complementary layer.
 It proposes a vendor-neutral SysML v2 reference model of the university enrollment process as an initial contribution to the infrastructure higher education may require in the future.

 **The Argument**